Lahma712/A--search-algorithm/README.md

 # Pathfinding-Algorithm

 This is my Python implementation of the A* pathfinding algorithm.
-The application is written in Python using the Kivy GUI library and
+The application is written in Python using the <i>Kivy</i> as well as
-PIL (Python Imaging Library).
+<i>PIL</i> (Python Imaging Library) for the GUI.

 # <b>How to use: </b>